rajikak/tool-chain/README.md

-A linker written in Rust.
+A tool chain written in Rust.

 # Reference Materials
 * [A ToC of the 20 part linker essay](https://lwn.net/Articles/276782/)